| | |

 • Gently spoon the sweet potato mixture into the center of the batter; do not stir.

-• Place the baking dish on a rimmed baking sheet to catch possible spills and bake for about 45 minutes or until golden brown.
+• Place the baking dish on a rimmed baking sheet to catch any spills, then bake for about 45 minutes, or until the cobbler is golden brown and the batter is set.

 Nutrition